 The first step is to plug in your Art Size.
 Since you already measured your piece, you will already have this number on hand.
 If you hover your mouse over “Details” next to your art size, this will give you the outside measurements of your frame, which will be slightly larger than your art size, depending on the frame you choose.

 The next step is to choose your frame style.
 We have 8 different frame styles, 5 metal frames, and 3 wood frames, that come in many different colors.
-You will need to consider what you are framing and where you will be hanging it to find the perfect frame style.
-Are you looking for an ornate style frame to give your photo a grand display?
+You must consider what you are framing and where you will be hanging it to find the perfect frame style.
+Are you looking for an ornate-style frame to give your photo a grand display?
 Our Granby frame style would be perfect for your project!
 Are you looking for a simple black frame that won’t distract from your piece?
 Our Ashford frame style would be the right choice!

 The best part about our interactive Frame Designer is that you can see your frame come to life during each step.
 On the right-hand side, you will see a frame preview, that you can make larger or share with others.
 You could also take a photo of your artwork and upload it to the Frame Designer to see what your art will look like in the frame before purchasing.
 After you select “Add to cart” you will have the option to include the photo you have uploaded or order just the frame with no image, so if you already have your art on hand, be sure to let us know you just want the frame!